-The second type of Licence provides all the same material, minus the MSWord documents.
+The Student Version provides all the same material, minus the MSWord documents, and all past versions.
 It is designed specifically for individuals who wish to use the materials for reference purposes.

-As at 30th June 2014, a total of 147 such Licences had been issued.
+As at 30th June 2015, a total of 150 such Licences had been issued.